A Storyteller That Got the Details Right

 361 (1962) From DW's email: “The very nice guy who runs our local liquor store had only read my lighter stuff, till a couple weeks ago, when he read 361.
 I walked into the place and he gave me a funny look.”
 Westlake studied all his predecessors seriously: 361 includes a detailed quote from Fredric Brown in the body of the text.

 Westlake's characters have feelings but those feelings are never celebrated at the expense of the plot.
-This clear-eyed attitude is refreshing and addictive, but it's also probably why Westlake never had a breakthrough bestseller: the average reader needs more obvious sentimental emotional engagement than Westlake was willing to provide.
+This clear-eyed attitude is refreshing and addictive, but it's also probably why Westlake never had a breakthrough bestseller, as the average reader needs more obvious sentimental emotional engagement than Westlake was willing to provide.
 361 is the most extreme example of this emotional distance.
-Westlake himself said that it was almost a technical exercise in creating emotion without speaking of it.
-He cited Dashiell Hammett, Peter Rabe, and Vladimir Nabokov as inspirations for this approach.
+Westlake himself said that it was almost a technical exercise in creating emotion without speaking of it, and cited Dashiell Hammett, Peter Rabe, and Vladimir Nabokov as inspirations for this approach.
 361 has been reprinted by Hard Case Crime.

 ****Killy (1963) My favorite of the early novels is the unflinching tale of an idealistic union organizer turned bad via murder and a femme fatale.
 The political aspect owes something to Hammett’s Red Harvest and The Glass Key.